-The book – authored by architectural historians Nick Haynes and Clive B Fenton – will support future students, as a portion of its proceeds will go towards the O'Shea Global Scholars Initiative.
+The publication of 'Building Knowledge' will also support future students, as a portion of its proceeds will go towards the O'Shea Global Scholars Initiative.

 The Initiative aims to increase local and global access to an Edinburgh education, as well as opportunities to develop a global perspective once here, through a range of scholarships, advancing Professor O’Shea’s work in expanding access to the University during his 15 years as Principal.